54: How to stop common B2B dysfunctions in the product team

 For more about making the relationships work between product, sales and other teams in your company, grab yourself a copy of my book The Practitioner’s Guide to Product Management.
 It’s a fine read, though I’m admittedly biased.

-This article was originally published on Mind The Product on 4 February 2016.
+A version of this article was originally published on Mind The Product on 4 February 2016.

 - I’ve only ever worked with one sales team that would genuinely recommend other vendors’ products if they were more appropriate to their customers’ needs.
 (At Zeus Technology, long since acquired.)
 Funnily enough, they had a tremendously good relationship with their customers, who would contact our sales team first before making any purchasing decision. ↩